TightliningOctober 17, 2019

 Step 6: Seal the deal with a coat of gel•setter top coat.

 Feeling bold enough to add some magical lids to match your tips?
 Create a striation of multiple bright, shimmery eye shadows such as L’Oréal Paris Infallible 24HR Eyeshadow Always Pearly Pink, Perpetual Purple, and Endless Sea across your top lid.
 Then pick one of those shades to line your lower lash line.
 For extra sparkle, add a touch of Silver Sky to the inner corner of each eye.
 Now go be the glorious creature you were born to be!

 Beauty Index: Non-touring

 You knew this was coming, contouring has pretty much reached the saturation point.
 So it was only a matter of time till we told you it was time to take a 180 degree turn in the opposite direction.
 But we definitely don’t mean it on a permanent basis, it’s just that there’s a time and a place for every beauty look and right now it’s time to take a more, shall we say, naked turn.
 Let us introduce you to the concept of non-touring.
 It’s strobing, but so you-see-it-don’t-see-it.
 Get it?

 Well, leave it to the genius crew at Urban Decay to develop a product designed to give you that exact effect.
-Naked Skin Highlighting Fluid, is a creamy highlighter that illuminates the skin, blurs flaws and gives it a dewy glow.
+Marc Jacobs Coconut Dew Drops is a creamy highlighter that illuminates the skin, blurs flaws and gives it a dewy glow.
 The formula is meant to sink into skin, instead of sitting on top of it, so you can claim that glow is all yours, all natural.
 It comes in five shades: a shimmery champagne (Sin), peachy-pink (Fireball), light pink (Aura), white with gold (Luminous) and a pale iridescent blue (Skywalk).